Introduction

 Building a real estate website can be really easy or very difficult, depending on whom you ask.
 What is the difference?
 Let’s say you started building your website or you opted to work with a team of developers.
 Your website’s finally done and looking great, but it’s lacking one important thing – listings.

-You can either wait for owners to start adding real estate listings on your website or you can try to add the listings yourself manually – but both these options are very time consuming and not very effective.
+You can either wait for owners to start adding real estate listings on your website or try to add the listings yourself manually – but both these options are very time-consuming and ineffective.

 Luckily enough, there is a third way to populate your website with thousands of real estate listings in just minutes – the Bridge Interactive API, which is based on the RESO standard.